Biotechnology Building G53

 - Generate good arguments for both sides of an issue

-- Present information clearly and in a convincing manner
+- Present technical information clearly and in a convincing manner

 Class format: You will get out of this class what you put into it.
-At least half of this course is flipped; there are only about 11 lectures in total.
+At least half of this course is flipped; there are not many formal lectures.
 If you hate active learning, NS 4200 may not be the best course for you.
-Prior to class, you will have been given a reading and/or written assignment.
+Prior to class, you will have been given a reading or written assignment.
 There will almost always be in-class discussion and/or activities counting toward your grade.

 Course evaluation feedback